ExpensiveBelly/RecyclerViewSelection/README.md

 ```

 Using this library it makes sense to startActionMode once the first item has been activated, so the
-user knows that the next click will be used for activating a non-item
+user knows that the next click will be used for activating a non-activated item or to deselect an already activated item.